PramudyaAzizWisnuadi/sistem-monitoring-intensitas-cahaya-dan-suhu-air-aquascape-iot/README.md

 # sistem-monitoring-intensitas-cahaya-dan-suhu-air-aquascape-iot
-IoT-based aquascape light intensity and water temperature monitoring system connected to Blynk.
+IoT-based aquascape light intensity and water temperature monitoring system that connects to Blynk and displays notifications.
 The following is a picture of the equipment circuit

 ![1](https://github.com/user-attachments/assets/f921e214-e7e9-4e70-b165-49ca467bd10e)